Igor Fraga: Esports career

 Fraga also actively partakes in sim racing alongside his real-world racing endeavors.
-He has been backed by Japanese video game developer Polyphony Digital since his return to junior formulae, a partnership formed through his participation the Gran Turismo World Series, where he has previously been a champion a total of four times in three different series.
+He has been backed by Japanese video game developer Polyphony Digital since his return to motorsport, a partnership formed through his participation the Gran Turismo World Series, where he has previously been a champion a total of four times in three different series.
+Fraga is also the esports ambassador for the Super Formula Championship.

-His first appearance in the series came in the inaugural 2018 season, participating in the Nations Cup.
-Fraga won the Americas regional final event in Las Vegas, allowing him to secure a World Final spot in Monaco.
-He would later take the inaugural Nations Cup championship in the World Final with a total of 54 points.
-The following season in 2019, Fraga would be eliminated early in the Nations Cup after suffering a first corner spin at Red Bull Ring in the first semi-final of the World Final event, but would score the title in the Manufacturer Series for Toyota with teammates Rayan Derrouiche and Tomoaki Yamanaka.
-Fraga returned for the rebooted 2020 season in both competitive series.
-He did not qualify for the World Finals for the Nations Cup, but did finish 4th overall in the World Finals for the Manufacturer Series alongside Shohei Sugimori and Valerio Gallo.
+Fraga's first appearance in the series came in the inaugural 2018 season, participating in the Nations Cup, where after winning the Americas Regional Final event in Las Vegas, he would become the inaugural Nations Cup champion in the World Final event at Monaco.
+Fraga would be eliminated early the next season, though would win that year's Manufacturer Series title with teammates Rayan Derrouiche and Tomoaki Yamanaka.
+He would become Manufacturer Series champion again in 2021, and secure the Toyota Gazoo Racing GT Cup championship the next year.

-In 2017, Fraga qualified for the first Formula One Esports Series final, having finished 4th and 2nd in his Heat group.
-His results in the final however weren't as good, finishing the three races 14th, 18th and scored six points in the last race where he finished 15th.
+Fraga also competed in the 2017 Formula One Esports Series, qualifying for the final having finished fourth and second in his Heat group.
+His results in the final however were not as fruitful, finishing the three races 14th, 18th and scored six points in the last race where he finished 15th.
 He ended the final 18th out of 20 drivers.

-Fraga competed in the inaugural McLaren Shadow Project in 2018 and won the series, beating runners-up Nuno Pinto and Miguel Ballester in the grand final.
+He also competed in the inaugural McLaren Shadow Project in 2018 and won the tournament.

 In 2021, Fraga would compete in the inaugural Olympic Virtual Series, participating in the 'Motor Sport' event in the Gran Turismo Sport game.
-Fraga scored a 2nd-place finish in the first race, but would not be able to complete the following two races due to a network problem, which he later clarified on his Twitter.
-In 2022, Fraga won the Toyota GR GT Cup championship in the Gran Turismo World Series.
-Fraga was also appointed as the esports ambassador for the Super Formula Championship later that year.
+He scored a second-place finish in the first race, but would not be able to complete the following two races due to a network problem, which he later clarified on his Twitter.
 In 2023, Fraga was champion in the Honda Racing eMS competition in the Challenge Class.

 Personal life

-Fraga was born in Kanazawa, Ishikawa Prefecture, Japan to Brazilian parents.
-He previously resided in Ipatinga, Brazil, but later moved back to Japan in 2022, which he had announced on his Twitter account.
+Fraga was born in Kanazawa, Ishikawa Prefecture, Japan to Brazilian mechanic Fabrizio Fraga and Japanese Brazilian Diana Omura.
+He previously resided in Ipatinga, Brazil, but later moved back to Japan in 2022.
 Fraga is a multilinguist, capable of speaking Portuguese, English, Japanese, and Spanish.

-On January 4, 2025, Fraga married his long-time girlfriend, Lorena.
+On January 4, 2025, he married his long-time girlfriend, Lorena.